 Miljkovic has worked on mapping the elementary rules from Stephen Wolfram's A New Kind of Science to sound.
 She presented her exploration in this new field at the NKS Summer School at Brown University, NKS Conference 2004, Waltham, Mass., Wolfram Technology Conference 2005, Champaign, Illinois, NKS 2006 Washington, DC., The Musical and Scientific Legacies of Iannis Xenakis, 2006, Toronto, and International Conference on Mathematics and Computation in Music, MCM 2007, Berlin.

-Miljkovic's Rondo, Sequence for String Orchestra was performed on international tours of the Belgrade String Orchestra, Dusan Skovran, in China, Greece, Hungary, Bulgaria, Italy, Russia, and Great Britain, at venues such as the Beijing Concert Hall, the Moscow Conservatory Big Concert Hall, and the Bulgaria Symphony Hall.
-Her work Swifts, Sequence for Symphonic Orchestra was performed by the Belgrade Radio Orchestra, and by the Athens Symphony Orchestra, and broadcasted internationally.
+Miljkovic's Rondo, Sequence for String Orchestra was performed on international tours of the Belgrade String Orchestra, conducted by Dusan Skovran, in China, Greece, Hungary, Bulgaria, Italy, Russia, and Great Britain, at venues such as the Beijing Concert Hall, the Moscow Conservatory Big Concert Hall, and the Bulgaria Symphony Hall.
+Her work Swifts, Sequence for Symphonic Orchestra was performed by the Belgrade Radio Orchestra and Athens Symphony Orchestra, and was broadcast internationally.